qmuli/qmuli/README.md

 ###Running an example
 The above example is available as the "simple-s3-copy" qmulus.

-The `simple-s3-copy <my-unique-name> cf deploy` command does the following:
+The `simple-s3-copy <my-globally-unique-name> cf deploy` command does the following:

 - generates the CloudFormation (CF) json template
 - packages/zips up the executable to be used by lambda